Additional Residential Units

 a.
 Additional Residential Units shall be permitted on lands zoned to permit a single detached, semi-detached, townhouse dwelling or located within a detached accessory building on the same lot as the Primary Dwelling.

 c.
-In accordance with the off-street parking requirements for a residential use, two (2) parking spaces per Additional Residential Unit is required to be provided and maintained on site for the sole use of the occupant of an additional residential unit and may include tandem parking spaces.
+In accordance with the Off-Street Parking Requirements for a residential use, one (1) parking space per Additional Residential Unit is required to be provided and maintained entirely within the lot lines for the sole use of the occupant of an additional residential unit and may include tandem parking spaces.
+For added clarity, this is in addition to the parking required for the Primary Dwelling.

 d.
 Additional Residential Units shall be appropriately serviced and shall comply with all applicable health and safety standards, including but not limited to those set out in the Ontario Building Code and the Ontario Fire Code.